 1. Build a breakfast station

 If the staircase is set away from the main hub of the kitchen, consider how to use the space to your advantage.
-Here, a dedicated breakfast point and drinks station away from the main cooking zone allows guests and children to safely help themselves.
-And there is still plenty of room for additional pantry storage too.
+Here, a dedicated breakfast bar idea and drinks station away from the main cooking zone allows guests and children to safely help themselves.
+And there is still plenty of room for additional pantry storage ideas too.

 2. Put in pull-outs